OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/social-login/intro.md

 The following steps show how to enable your users to log in to your app using an existing social media account:

-1. Set up social login providers for your app using Social Login Configurator.
+1. In Social Login Configurator, set up social login providers for your app.

-1. Create a button and logic to trigger social login flows.
+1. In your app, create a button and logic to trigger social login flows.

-1. Handle social login attempt response and login scope.
+1. In your app, handle authentication response and login scope.

-1. Optionally, create logic to use the profile info (including name, email, and profile picture) returned by the provider to create a user or manage a session on the OutSystems Users.
+1. Optionally, in your app, create logic to use the profile info (including name, email, and profile picture) returned by the provider to create a user or manage a session on the OutSystems Users.

 ### Set up social login providers for your app